How Compass by Blackbird.AI Uses Generative AI to Help Organizations Fight Narrative Attacks

 By Vanya Cohen

-I helped build Compass by Blackbird.AI to fight the growing threat of misinformation and disinformation in the generative AI age.
+I helped build Compass by Blackbird.AI to fight the growing threat of narrative attacks in the generative AI age.

 For any organization, the difference between success and crisis can come down to a single social media post going viral.
-As bad actors exploit social media and artificial intelligence to spread misinformation and disinformation at an unprecedented scale, how can businesses, nonprofits, and especially governments stay ahead of emerging narrative risks?
+As bad actors exploit social media and artificial intelligence to spread narrative attacks at an unprecedented scale, how can businesses, nonprofits, and especially governments stay ahead of emerging narrative risks?

 To help address that problem, I’ve been building Compass by Blackbird.AI – a groundbreaking narrative intelligence platform that combines cutting-edge natural language processing with human-AI collaboration – to help organizations understand and navigate today’s complex information landscape.
 By automatically analyzing content across social media, news sites, blogs, and more to provide essential context, not just simplistic true/false labels, Compass by Blackbird.AI empowers users to think critically about the narratives impacting their brands, industries, and stakeholders.
 I believe Compass by Blackbird.AI represents our best path forward – and a capability every organization now needs.